Day 31: What Now? {Decluttering From A To Z} | From Overwhelmed to Organized: Day 31: What Now? {Decluttering From A To Z}

 If you still have clutter in your home, keep decluttering!
 You're all warmed up now, so it should be even easier to let go of things.

 1. Sign up to receive my blog posts in your email inbox.
 If you haven't done this yet, you still can.
-You'll receive an email whenever a new blog post is published (usually 1-2 times per week).
-I share decluttering tips and other organizing tips on the blog.
+You'll receive an email once a month with organizing and decluttering tips.
 You can unsubscribe at any time and I won't spam you.
 I promise.

-2. Join the 365 Items in 365 Days decluttering challenge and the 365 Items in 365 Days Facebook group!
+2. Join the 365 Items in 365 Days decluttering challenge and the 365 Items in 365 Days Facebook group if you haven't already!
 The Decluttering From A To Z challenge was really a challenge within a challenge.
 You can start the 365 Items in 365 Days challenge at any time and declutter whatever you want.
-More details here.
 And the Facebook group is a really encouraging and supportive place, full of other declutterers, just like you!

 3. Check out my 31 Days of Easy Decluttering series.
-This was my 31 Days series from 2 years ago and each post gives tips to declutter different items or areas of your home.
+Each post gives tips to declutter different items or areas of your home.
 If you're focusing on certain areas of your home this month some of the posts may help you out.

 Share Your Decluttering Progress!